Esther 6 — The twelve hours that turned the hunter into the hunted

 "What should be done for the man the king wants to honor?"

-And here's the line that makes this scene: thought to himself, "Who would the king want to honor more than me?"
+And here's the line that makes this scene: Haman thought to himself, "Who would the king want to honor more than me?"

-Of course he did. was the second most powerful man in the empire.
+Of course he did.
+Haman was the second most powerful man in the empire.
 He'd just been invited to private dinner — twice.
 He assumed this was about him.
 So he didn't hold back.
 He described his dream scenario:

 "For the man the king wants to honor — let them bring out royal robes the king himself has worn.
 Bring out the horse the king himself has ridden, with a royal crown placed on its head.
 Then hand the robes and the horse to one of the king's highest-ranking officials.
 Let them dress the man and lead him through the city square on horseback, announcing to everyone: 'This is what is done for the man the king delights to honor!'"

 He went all out.
 The king's own clothes.
 The king's own horse.
-A public parade through the capital with someone important doing the announcing. was basically designing his own coronation fantasy.
+A public parade through the capital with someone important doing the announcing.
+Haman was basically designing his own coronation fantasy.
 Every detail was something he wanted for himself.

 This is what unchecked does.
-It doesn't just distort how you see others — it distorts how you see every situation. couldn't imagine a world where this wasn't about him.
+It doesn't just distort how you see others — it distorts how you see every situation.
+Haman couldn't imagine a world where this wasn't about him.

 Then the king spoke.
 And every word must have landed like a hammer:

 "Hurry.
-Take the robes and the horse — exactly as you described — and do all of this for the Jew, the one who sits at the king's gate.
+Take the robes and the horse — exactly as you described — and do all of this for Mordecai the Jew, the one who sits at the king's gate.
 Don't leave out a single thing you mentioned."

-Mordecai.
+.
 The Jew.
 The man had built a gallows for.
 The man he'd come to request permission to execute.
 And now the king was telling him to personally dress this man in royal clothes, lead him through the streets on the king's horse, and announce to the entire city of that this man was honored by the king.

 There's a kind of in this story that feels almost literary.
 Because it is.
-The trap designed?
+The trap Haman designed?
 He walked right into it.
 The honor he fantasized about?
 He had to hand it to the man he hated most.
 He wrote the script for his own humiliation.

 When it was over, went back to the king's gate.
 Quietly.
 No celebration.
 No victory lap.
 Just back to his post.